8.3 Allegations Against Persons who Work with Children

 - How to manage press interest if and when it should arise.
 Please note that this provision applies only to teachers, not to other staff in educational establishments.

-The fact that a person tenders his/her resignation, or ceases to provide their service, must not prevent the allegations being followed up in accordance with these procedures.
+The fact that a person resigns, or ceases to provide their service, must not prevent the allegations being followed up in accordance with these procedures.
 It is important that every effort is made to reach a conclusion in all cases of allegations bearing on the safety or welfare of children, including any in which the person concerned refuses to cooperate with the process, having been given a full opportunity to answer the allegation and make representations.

 Every effort should be made to maintain confidentiality and guard against publicity while an allegation is being considered or investigated.